MarkMindCkm/obsidian-markmind/README.md

 {JSON Data}
 ```

-The MindMap data will store in `json` format.
+The MindMap data will store in `json` format

 <img src = 'https://user-images.githubusercontent.com/18719494/130028629-1a1e448d-32b9-4201-b152-1ad09439e18e.gif' width="800px">

 ### Other functions

 - Exporting MindMap to image
    - Use `Ctrl + P` and click `Export to HTML` command